Mindful Kindness + Meditation

 This is a hope fueled global movement.
 We consider all avenues of media to be equal in the light of people’s preferred interaction styles or access limitations.
 Therefore we have flexible options for the right kindful film producer.

 We are optimistic for the future of gaming to include experiential learning that impacts us in positive and lasting ways.
 Therefore we have a flexible opportunity for the right experiential game producer.

 About How Love Wins

 How Love Wins is a follow up book to Saint Badass.
 A collection of current global research on the impact and personal benefits of habitual mindfulness, kindness, and meditation applied in everyday ways.
 Doug Carnine’s background as a highly awarded professor, textbook author, and 4-decade Buddhist practitioner form a profound platform for practical explanations of our highest human potential.

 Research citations about the power of kindness come from the Gottman Institute, where relationship scientists Julie & John Gottman have spearheaded longitude research to understand what makes the difference between strong & weak relationships.
 Other researchers cited include Adam Grant, Wharton Professor of Management, and Shawn Achor, former Harvard Professor and CEO of GoodThink.

 Various kindful relationship habits from personal to community dynamics have been tested informally in a maximum-security prison and yielded consistently positive results for both the givers and recievers.
 If these methods can help one thrive in prison, they can dramatically improve one’s experience of the free world.

 The ultimate hope is a simple unifying practice we can all morally agree on without religious connotation or conflict.

-“Kindness can eventually replace materialism and extreme individualism,
+“Mindful kindness can eventually replace materialism and extreme individualism,

 because its effects are powerful enough to heal and direct us to new ways of relating to one another.”Doug Carnine, PhD